stain/swift-phylo/README.md

 swift -config swift.conf swiftPhylo.swift
 ```

 The other binaries/applications needed to execute the workflow are in the /bin directory of this repository.
-You can export them to the system PATH for Swift to recognize:
+For Swift to recognize them as executable programs, it is necessary to add this directory to the system path:

 ```
 export PATH=<path to /bin>:$PATH